 - 2 cups (500ml) water

-- optional: 1/4 tsp vanilla extract, 2 tbsp maple syrup, a pinch of salt
+- optional: ¼ teaspoon vanilla extract, 2 tablespoon maple syrup, a pinch of salt

 - Place the almonds in a large bowl and cover with cold water.
 Soak the almonds overnight, or at least 6 hours.

 - Rinse the almonds and drain.
 Place them into a blender with the 2 cups water.
 Blend on high-speed for about 1 minute.

 - Place a nut milk bag over a large bowl.
 Pour the almond milk into the bag and gently squeeze to release the almond milk.
 Discard the almond pulp, or keep for other uses.

 - Transfer the almond milk to a saucepan, set aside.
 Open a refrigerated can of full-fat coconut milk and scoop out ½ cup of solid coconut cream, leaving out the coconut water.
 Add it to the saucepan.
 At this point, you can add a pinch of salt, some maple syrup, vanilla extract, cinnamon, or your favorite spices.

 - Heat over low-medium heat, whisking constantly until the coconut cream has melted.
 Do not heat too much or bring to a boil, you just want the coconut cream to melt.

 - Transfer to a clean glass bottle, or small bowl and refrigerate.
 Stir into coffee, tea, or even cold brew.
 The creamer will keep for up to 5 days in the refrigerator.

 Creamer might separate in the refrigerator, just give it a good shake before using.

 - Fat: 1.4g